 UWM will enforce active restraining orders issued by a court of law, including tribal courts, when provided notice of the order.
-Students who have a court-issued restraining order and wish to inform UWM should contact the Dean of Students Office or UWMPD.
-Employees who have a court-issued restraining order should notify UWMPD.
+Students who have a court-issued restraining order and wish to inform UWM should contact DOS or UWMPD.
+Employees who have a courtissued restraining order should notify UWMPD.
 Please be aware that notification to the University of an existing court-ordered restraining order may require the Title IX Coordinator to evaluate the situation giving rise to the order if prescribed by Title IX.